Finding the Law of the Micro-States and Small Jurisdictions of Europe

 17.1.
 Gibraltar

-The official Companies House site and various sites of firms specializing in company formation provide brief summaries on the Web of Gibraltar’s constitutional and legal status.
+The official Companies House site and various sites of firms specializing in company formation provide summaries on the web of Gibraltar’s constitutional and legal status.
 As the Barlow-Clowes case (R. v.
 Clowes, [1994] 2 All E.R.
 316 (C.A.
 Crim.)) demonstrated, although English law is the model for Gibraltar law, in specific areas, notably financial services, the law and practice are less rigorous in Gibraltar.

 The Gibraltar Government portal has descriptive material but no substantive law content.

-On the constitutional status of Gibraltar, see House of Commons, Foreign Affairs, Fourth Report, June 8, 1999; on the current status of talks between Spain and the UK, “Britain Abandons Gibraltar Talks“, Daily Telegraph, June 9, 2003 — Archived copy.
-For a commentary, see Thomas D. Grant, “Gibraltar on the Rocks“, 116 Hoover Institution Policy Review (2002).
+On the constitutional status of Gibraltar, see House of Commons, Foreign Affairs, Fourth Report, June 8, 1999; on the current status of talks between Spain and the UK, “Britain Abandons Gibraltar Talks,” Daily Telegraph, June 9, 2003—Archived copy.
+For a commentary, see Thomas D. Grant, Gibraltar on the Rocks (The American stake in a sovereignty dispute), 116 Hoover Institution Policy Review (2002).
 See also the Treaty of Utrecht.

 On the personal status of the inhabitants of Gibraltar, see:

-On the EEC-Morocco Co-operation Agreement and Gibraltar immigration, see
+On the EEC-Morocco Co-operation Agreement and Gibraltar immigration, see:

-On EU free movement rights:
+On former EU free movement rights and Brexit:

 EU state aids case: